Child Custody Evaluations in Passaic County, NJ

 If parents are unable to come to an agreement, either through negotiation or through court-ordered mediation, it may become necessary to undergo what is known as a child custody evaluation.
 Child custody evaluations can be ordered by a judge when parents cannot come to an agreement or can be performed in the case that both parents believe it is necessary.

-When it comes to child custody evaluations, parents are understandably concerned about the cost and who will pay for it, which evaluator to choose, and how the process works and their role in that process.
-At Del Sardo & Montanari, our attorneys have extensive experience guiding and advising clients across Woodland Park, Clifton, Wayne, West Milford, and the greater Passaic County area through the entire child custody evaluation process.
+When it comes to child custody evaluations, parents are understandably concerned about the cost and who will pay for it, which evaluator to choose, and how the process works, and their role in that process.
+At The Montanari Law Group, our attorneys have extensive experience guiding and advising clients across Woodland Park, Clifton, Wayne, West Milford, and the greater Passaic County area through the entire child custody evaluation process.

 Contact our firm today to speak with our attorneys in a free and confidential consultation regarding your child custody and parenting time concerns, or a child custody evaluation.